Gagneja1512/Cpp-problems/README.md

-This respository contains the solutions of my problems solved by me on Leetcode.
+This respository contains the solutions of my problems solved by me on Leetcode , codeforces , codechef(Practice and contests).
 Feel free to suggest changes in them :)